lemonCMS/react-miniverse/README.md

     }
 }
 ```

-Now that the service is created lets put the all together.
+### Step 3 Setting up _app.tsx

 Open up ``./src/pages/_app.tsx``.
 Here we will construct the services export data from the store and import it for the client re-hydration.
+I would recommend putting ``initServices`` and the interface in its own file.

 ```tsx
 import '../styles/globals.css'